EBKopec/blog-project/README.md

 2. Set your environment variables in `.env`.

-3. Run `make build` to build the images.

-4. Run `make startup` to start the app.
+3. Run `make startup` to start the app.

-5. Access the API at `http://localhost:8080`.
+4. Access the API at `http://localhost:8080`.

-6. Access Swagger UI at `http://localhost:8080/swagger/index.html`.
+5. Access Swagger UI at `http://localhost:8080/swagger/index.html`.

 ---